Rodney King

-Rodney Glen King (April 2, 1965 – June 17, 2012) was an American victim of police brutality.
-On March 3, 1991, he was severely beaten by officers of the Los Angeles Police Department (LAPD) during his arrest after a high speed pursuit for driving while intoxicated on Interstate 210.
-An uninvolved resident, George Holliday, saw and filmed the incident from his nearby balcony and sent the footage, which showed King on the ground being beaten, to a local news station KTLA.
-The incident was covered by news media around the world and caused a public uproar.
+Rodney Glen King (April 2, 1965 – June 17, 2012) was an African-American man who on March 3, 1991 became a victim of police brutality when he was severely beaten by officers of the Los Angeles Police Department (LAPD) during his arrest after a high-speed pursuit on California's state freeway, Interstate 210 having initially evaded arrest.
+George Holliday, an uninvolved resident, saw and filmed the incident from his nearby balcony and then sent the footage, which showed an unarmed King on the ground being beaten, to KTLA, a local news station who broadcast the film, which was then rebroadcast by other stations casting a worldwide spotlight on the LAPD and King.

-At a press conference, Los Angeles police chief Daryl Gates announced that the four officers who were involved would be disciplined for use of excessive force and that three would face criminal charges.
+King was taken to Pacifica Hospital after his arrest where he was found to have suffered a fractured facial bone, a broken right ankle, and multiple bruises and lacerations.
+Nurses later reported that the officers who accompanied King openly joked and bragged about the number of times they had hit him.
+Blood and urine samples taken five hours after his arrest measured King's blood alcohol content at 0.075%, below the legal limit of 0.08%.
 The LAPD initially charged King with "felony evading", but later dropped the charge.

-On his release, King spoke to reporters from his wheelchair, with his injuries evident: a broken right leg in a cast, his face badly cut and swollen, bruises on his body, and a burn area on his chest where he had been jolted with a stun gun.
-King described how he had knelt, spread his hands out, then slowly tried to move so as not to make any "stupid moves", before he was hit across the face by a billy club, and shocked with a stun gun.
-King also said he was scared for his life when the officers drew their guns on him.
+Upon his release, King spoke to reporters from his wheelchair, with his injuries evident: a broken right leg in a cast, his face badly cut and swollen, bruises on his body, and a burn area on his chest where he had been jolted with a stun gun.
+King described the beating and also stated that he was scared for his life when the officers drew their guns on him.

-Four officers were eventually tried on charges of use of excessive force.
-Of them, three were acquitted; the jury failed to reach a verdict on one charge for the fourth.
-Within hours of the acquittals, the 1992 Los Angeles riots started, sparked by outrage among racial minorities over the trial's verdict and related, long-standing social issues, overlaid with tensions between African Americans and Korean Americans.
-The rioting lasted six days and 63 people were killed during it, and 2,383 other people were injured; it only ended after the California Army National Guard, the Army, and the Marine Corps provided reinforcements in an attempt to reestablish control.
-King advocated a peaceful end to the conflict.
+Three of the four officers were charged with excessive force.
+Within hours of their acquittals the 1992 Los Angeles riots started, sparked by outrage among minorities over the trial's verdict as well as long-standing societal issues.
+King appeared on television to advocate for peace, which has often been paraphrased as "Can we all just get along?".

 The federal government prosecuted a separate civil rights case, obtaining grand jury indictments of the four officers for violations of King's civil rights.
-Their trial in a federal district court ended in April 1993, with two of the officers being found guilty and sentenced to serve prison terms.
-The other two were acquitted of the charges.
-In a separate civil lawsuit in 1994, a jury found the City of Los Angeles liable and awarded King $3.8 million in damages.
+In April 1993, two of the officers were found guilty in federal court and sentenced to prison while the other two were acquitted.
+In a separate civil lawsuit in 1994, a jury found the City of Los Angeles liable and awarded King $3.8 million.